pxslip/db-studio/docs/app/content/shares.md

 ::: warning Users, Roles and Permissions!

-You will need to understand how [Users, Roles, and Permissions](/configuration/users-roles-permissions) work in Directus to configure Shares properly.
+You will need to understand how [Users, Roles, and Permissions](/configuration/users-roles-permissions) work in DB Studio to configure Shares properly.

 :::